IBM-Cloud/vpc-ha-iac/README.md

 # Overview
-The purpose of this repository is to provide various samples of infrastructure as code (IAC) in the form of terraform scripts for setting up resilient infrastructure on IBM Cloud VPC.
-The terraform scripts provide an automated way for developers, DevOps, or system administrators to set up a resilient 3-tier application on IBM Cloud Virtual Private Cloud (VPC).
-While there is no one size fit, the intent is to provide example codes for different use cases that can be used either as a learning tool or framework to build the resilient infrastructure.
+The goal of this repository is to provide various samples of infrastructure as code (IAC) in the form of terraform scripts for setting up resilient infrastructure on IBM Cloud VPC.
+The terraform scripts provide an automated way for developers, DevOps, or system administrators to set up a resilient 3-tier application with Intel Xeon processors on IBM Cloud Virtual Private Cloud (VPC).
+While there is no one size fit, the intent is to provide example codes for different use cases that can be used either as a education tool or framework to build the resilient infrastructure.
 It is expected that you will need to modify the code to adapt to your business or application requirements.

 Pre-Requisite:
 - IBM Cloud account